Lnxzz/pi_attiny85_switch/README.md

 # ATTiny85 / Digispark - Raspberry Pi Power Control
 When the power supply of my Rasptouch based audio player failed, I decided to upgrade the switching power supply to a 5V lineair one.
 However, this also this also meant that I no longer could use the integrated power management module to control the Raspberry Pi.
 Although many versions of a Raspberry Pi power controller already exist, I decided to make my own, so I could tailor the exact behaviour of the power button.
 This version is based on a simple ATTiny85 / Digispark module which controls a 5V relay board.
 Communication with the Raspberry Pi is performed via a (software) serial port.
-As an added bonus, it is also possible to connect a TM1637 based 4 character LCS display to show the power status.
+As an added bonus, it is also possible to connect a TM1637 based 4 character LCD display to show the power status.

 ![power switch](img/switch.jpg)